varnish/Varnish-Book/varnish_book.rst

    The random director also has a director-wide counter called ``retries``, which increases every time the director selects a sick backend.
    The next backend to be selected depends on the selection method (i.e. random, round-robin, or hash) of the director.

-   ..
-TODO for the author: is the counter set to 0 after a health backend is found?

-   .. include: vcl/random_example.vcl
-     :literal:

-   The director of the above example selects ``localhost`` twice more than ``example.com``.

    .. note::